jovianjr/jovianjr/README.md

 <br>

-- 🌱 I’m currently enjoying my life
+- 🌱 I’m currently learning JavaScript
 - 💬 Feel free to reach me
 - 📫 How to reach me: [my linkedin](https://linkedin.com/in/jovianreynaldo)
-- 😂 Pronouns: Jovian
+- 😂 Pronouns: He/him
 - 💖 Fun fact: I just wanna do what i want
 - 🎲 Let's play together
 - 👋 see you around